wasasawa/lifetracker/README.md

 # Life Tracker

 A life tracker web app vibe coded with claude (idk how to do web shit).
 Easily document what's been done during the day + mood throughout the activities.
-Data is to be exported to csv for analysis (locally for obvious security reasons) using:
+Data is to be exported to csv for analysis (locally for obvious security reasons)

-1. Normal analysis
-2. ML algorithms for complex pattern detection (Random forest for "causes" of mood, Decision tree for complex correlations between multiple factors)

 ## Privacy